-You do not always need to hire an attorney if you were in an accident.
-If you were in a serious accident, you may want to consult with a car accident lawyer from Fitch Law to learn more about your rights.
-However, if it is a minor accident, you may be able to handle all the necessary paperwork with your insurance on your own.
+You are not required to hire a lawyer after a minor car accident.
+You may be able to handle all the necessary paperwork with your insurance company on your own.
+If you were in a serious accident, you may want to consult a car accident lawyer from Fitch Law to learn more about your rights.

-If you have any significant injuries, an injury attorney can take the burden of managing these tasks off your shoulders while you heal.
+If you have any significant injuries, our attorneys can take the burden of managing these tasks off your shoulders while you heal.
 For peace of mind, you could work with a personal injury lawyer who regularly deals with car accident cases.

 Steps to Take After a Minor Car Accident

 You can take several steps after a minor car accident to protect your health and your right to compensation.

 - Check for injuries on your person and others.